MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems.commanding/MCDAppServiceConnection.md

 ---
 title: MCDAppServiceConnection
-description:  This class manages a connection to a particular remote app service.
+description: Learn about the 'MCDAppServiceConnection' class.
+This class manages a connection to a particular remote app service.
 keywords: microsoft, windows, iOS, iPhone, objectiveC, connected devices, Project Rome
 ---